MN NES Essential Academic Skills Exam

 Score Release Information

-A scaled score is provided immediately after testing.
+A scaled score is provided immediately after testing for the EAS Reading and EAS Math exams, EAS writing will release with the score release date due to the writing prompt scoring process.
 Your official score report will be emailed to you, if you requested this service when you registered, according to the schedule on the below link.
 Score reports are also posted to your account for 2 years as PDF documents, which you may view, print, and save for your records.
 Learn more on the MN NES Scores webpage.

 It is very important that you keep a copy of your official score report for your records (save it to your Google Drive, in your email, or print a copy, etc.) This will be required when you apply for admission to the blocks.